main-educational/main-educational.github.io/content/material.md

 **Alex Gramfort** is a research scientist at Meta in Paris, France.
 Before joining Meta, he was a team leader and PI at Inria.
 His work focusses on machine learning for brain signals.
 His main and active opensource contributions are to [scikit-learn](https://scikit-learn.org), [MNE-Python](https://mne.tools/stable/index.html) and [braindecode](https://braindecode.org/stable/index.html).

+**Hubert Banville** is a Research Scientist at InteraXon (maker of the Muse headband).
+He completed a PhD in the Parietal team at Inria, Université Paris-Saclay, under the supervision of Alexandre Gramfort and Denis Engemann.
+This work was done jointly at InteraXon.
+His research focuses on machine learning for processing EEG and other biosignals.

 ### Objectives
  * Understand the structure of electro- and magneto-encephalography signals
  * Preprocess and visualize MEG/EEG data